Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 chmod 644 /export/stack/ubuntu/authorized_keys
 ```

 Will make that part work.
 We also run the setPxeBoot.cgi to change the boot flag to "os" so that it boots from local disk after installation.
 This is similar to what we've done for CoreOS.
-This file comes with the "Well, it works on my machine," caveat.
+The above file comes with the "Well, it works on my machine," caveat.

 <h5>Set machines to boot from the bootaction.</h5>